e-motions/emotions2maude_behavior/README.md

       And `false` as result.
 This is the `owise` equation.

 ### Representing an e-Motions LHS object in Maude
-A Maude object is represented by the operator `<_:_|_> : Oid Cid StructuralFeatures -> Object`
+A Maude object is represented by the operator `<_:_|_> : Oid Cid StructuralFeatures -> Object`.
+The Java class `Object2RecTermLHS` is intended to generate this term.
+The Java class `Object2RecTermLHS` generates a Maude RecTerm with the object operator and with the variable for the Oid and the Cid as it is mentioned below.
+For the structural features, the Java class ``
 - **Oid**: For the `Oid` we create a variable to be matched with the object.
 Such variable has the same name as the behavior object has.
 As for the sort, we use the `OCL-Type`.
 - **Cid**: For the `Cid` we use a variable which is the class name in upper case and each package is appended using the `@` symbol.
 The sort of such variable is the Maude sort used for such class.
-- **StructuralFeatures**: The most complex part.
-We distinguish if StructuralFeatures are needed for such object or not.
-They are needed if output links or slots are present in the object.
+- **Structural Features**: The java class `ObjectStructFeatLHS` creates this term.
+We distinguish whether the object has structural features or not, meaning that it has out links and/or slots.
+If it has not, we only creates a output variable to be match with its structural features.
+Provided it has out links and/or slots, we proceed as the following:
+  - *Slots*:
   - *Links*: